UMCarpentries/intro-curriculum-r/paper/paper.md

 We also incorporate a few additional key components into the curriculum:

+1. Each lesson builds off of others, with the goal of creating a final report that can be shared with others.
 1. We structured the curriculum such that it could be taught through an in-person or virtual workshop.
 1. We require learners to install all software before the workshop (as the